Abraham’s Covenants

 As Abraham's story unfolds in Genesis we see it increasing still.
 The next relevant passages are found in Genesis 17.
 The following is the relevant text:

 3Abram fell facedown, and God said to him, 4"As for me, this is my covenant with you: You will be the father of many nations.
 5No longer will you be called Abram; your name will be Abraham, for I have made you a father of many nations.
 6I will make you very fruitful; I will make nations of you, and kings will come from you.
 7I will establish my covenant as an everlasting covenant between me and you and your descendants after you for the generations to come, to be your God and the God of your descendants after you.
 8The whole land of Canaan, where you are now an alien, I will give as an everlasting possession to you and your descendants after you; and I will be their God."
-9Then God said to Abraham, "As for you, you must keep my covenant, you and your descendants after you for the generations to come.
+Genesis 17:3-89Then God said to Abraham, "As for you, you must keep my covenant, you and your descendants after you for the generations to come.
 10This is my covenant with you and your descendants after you, the covenant you are to keep: Every male among you shall be circumcised.
-(Genesis 17:3-10 NIV)
+Genesis 17:9-14 (Genesis 17:3-10 NIV)

 Here the promise grows still larger.
 Now Abraham is to become many nations which is mentioned twice and he is to be the father of kings and the whole land of Canaan is to become his as well.